 Obtaining a permit to work in Switzerland depends on many factors, including where you are from, the skills you have and quotas.

-On June 23 the United Kingdom voted to leave the European Union.
-It will remain an EU member for at least two years while negotiations, which will include the free movement of people, are carried out.
+In June 2016 the United Kingdom voted to leave the European Union.
+It will remain an EU member while negotiations, which will include the free movement of people, are carried out.
 After that, it is not clear how Brexit will affect British citizens wanting to work in Switzerland.

 More information on working in Switzerland as an EU/EFTA national can be found here.external link

-Family members of a permit holder are allowed to stay and reside in Switzerland as well, regardless of nationality.
-Family members include a spouse, descendants under age 21 or dependants over whom custody or care is granted, regardless of age.
+Family members of an EU/EFTA permit holder are allowed to join them and reside in Switzerland as well, regardless of nationality.
+Family members include a spouse, descendants under 21 or parent(s) and grandparent(s), provided that they financially depend on the permit holder.

 Cantonal authorities are responsible for issuing permits.
 For more information, please visit the State Secretariat for Migrationexternal link.

-EU/EFTA citizens can benefit from agreements on the free movement of people that were put into force in 2002 and updated several times since.
+EU/EFTA citizens can benefit from agreements on the free movement of people that were put into force in 2002 and subsequently updated and extended to new member states.
 The agreements, in general, allow those citizens the right to enter, reside and look for work or to establish themselves as self-employed.
-Special interim provisions governing access to the labour market by nationals from Bulgaria and Romania applied until May 31, 2016.
-Until that date, the number of residence and short-term permits for Bulgarian and Romanian nationals was limited under a quota system.
+For specific information regarding your particular EU/EFTA country, visit the State Secretariat for Migration.external link

 EU/EFTA nationals wishing to be self-employed can get a B permit valid for five years provided they can prove they can make ends meet being self-employed.